 8. Investments in the Insurtech industry have been increasing year-on-year since 2013.

 Insurtech is an offshoot of the fintech industry.
 These companies use technology to boost efficiency and data collection.
-Funding dropped a little in the 2017/ 2018 period.
-Still, watch this space.
-This nascent field could well prove to be an industry disruptor.
-That said, the traditional insurance companies are showing interest, so we could see collaboration instead.
+Funding dropped a little in the 2017/ 2018 period, but this nascent field could well prove to be an industry disruptor.
+As the traditional insurance companies are showing an interest, we could see new collaborations emerge.

 9. Automating claims could reduce costs for insurers by 30%.